FlowCI/docs/en/git/gerrit.md

 ## Setup Access permission to Write Job Status to Gerrit

-1. Create Access Password in Gerrit
+1. Create Http Credential in Gerrit

     In order to have permission for writing job status back to Gerrit, we need to create a `HTTP Credentials (GENERATE NEW PASSWORD) ` in Gerrit `{your_gerrit_host}/settings/#HTTPCredentials`